Snipperclips

 Snipperclips: Cut It Out, Together! is a puzzle video game developed by SFB Games and published by Nintendo for the Nintendo Switch.
 The game was released worldwide as a launch title for the Nintendo Switch on March 3, 2017.
 An expanded version, titled Snipperclips Plus, was released on November 10, 2017.
 In the game, the players have a "snipping" mechanic where they can cut the other player into a different shape, which is used to solve the various puzzles.

-Originally a prototype on Adobe Flash, the developers knew the game could be successful, so they reached out to Nintendo and began developing a final product.
+The game was originally a prototype on Adobe Flash.
+The developers knew it could be successful, so they reached out to Nintendo and began developing a final product.
 They decided on releasing the game for the Nintendo Switch, and the game was released alongside the console as a launch title.
 Snipperclips Plus was created to expand upon the previous game after it became successful.
 The game received generally positive reviews and was nominated for multiple awards for its gameplay.